Ahmed336-cell/artistic-project/README.md

-# To run website
+# To run a website
 ## Using Python :

 .
-Install Python if you don't have it already
+Install Python if you don't have it already <br>
 1 - Open Command Prompt/Terminal <br>
 2- Navigate to your project folder  <br>
 3- Run: python -m http.server <br>